urschrei/simplification/README.md

 ## Is It Fast
 I should think so.
 ### What does that mean
 Using `numpy` arrays for input and output, the library can be reasonably expected to process around 2500 1000-point LineStrings per second on a Core i7 or equivalent, for a 98%+ reduction in size.
+A larger LineString, containing 200k+ points can be reduced to around 3k points (98.5%+) in around 50ms using RDP, vs around 150ms using Shapely.

-This is based on a test harness available [here](benchmark_runner.py), running [this benchmark](simplification/test/cprofile_rust_cython.py).
+This is based on a test harness available [here](benchmark_runner.py).
 #### Disclaimer
 All benchmarks are subjective, and pathological input will greatly increase processing time.
 Error-checking is non-existent at this point.